Premier League rejects further postponement requests over Covid after Brentford vs Man Utd called off

 Leicester manager Brendan Rodgers has expressed his "disappointment" at the Premier League's refusal to postpone his side's match with Tottenham on Thursday as the club deal with a Covid-19 outbreak.

-Rodgers said on Wednesday that Leicester will be without nine players for the visit of Spurs due to a combination of coronavirus cases and injuries.
+Rodgers said on Wednesday that Leicester will be without nine players due to a combination of coronavirus cases and injuries for the visit of Spurs, who are returning to action after missing their last two games due to a Covid outbreak of their own.

+Tottenham boss Antonio Conte has also revealed that Spurs asked the Premier League to postpone the game, so that they would be able to play their Europa Conference League game with Rennes that was postponed last week.

 The only top-flight match to be called off this week has been Manchester United's trip to Brentford, which was scheduled for Tuesday night.